Electric-Coin-Company/zashi-android/docs/Setup.md

     1. To simplify installation, use [Oracle's JDK](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html) installer that will place the Java installation in the right place
 1. Install Android Studio and the Android SDK
     1. Download the [stable release of Android Studio](https://developer.android.com/studio#downloads)
-    1. TODO: Fill in step-by-step instructions for setting up a new environment and installing the Android SDK from within Android Studio.
+    1. TODO: Fill in step-by-step instructions for setting up a new environment and installing the Android SDK from within Android Studio
 1. Check out the code.  _Use the command line (instead of Android Studio) to check out the code.
 This will ensure that your command line environment is set up correctly and avoids a few pitfalls with trying to use Android Studio directly.
 Android Studio's built-in git client is not as robust as standalone clients_
 1. Compile from the command line
     1. Navigate to the repo checkout in a terminal